-Dieter Oschadleus leads the BDI bird ringing expeditions, and is able to organise bird ringing courses (having run many courses in South Africa, and some in the Seychelles).
+Dieter Oschadleus leads the BDI bird ringing expeditions, and is able to organise bird ringing events for ringers and trainees (having run many courses in South Africa, and some in the Seychelles, Zambia and Kenya).
 Dieter is also a registered bird guide in South Africa, and has birded widely in Africa and the Indian Ocean islands.
 Dieter is able to act as a bird guide for day trips in Cape Town, and is able to customise birds tours in South Africa and beyond.

 Dieter studied Physics at UCT obtaining a BSc in 1987 and BSc(Hons) in 1988 (radioactivity in mussels).
 Dieter started bird-ringing while studying at UCT.
 Dieter worked at the CSIR in Pretoria from 1990 to 1997 in the in the Quaternary Dating Research Unit.
 While working he obtained an MSc in Physics (radioactive dating of Kuiseb calcretes in Namibia).
 He served on the committee of the Northern Transvaal Ornithological Society (now Pretoria Bird Club) during 1996 and 1997.
 In 1998 Dieter took up the post of Bird Ringing Coordinator at SAFRING to coordinate ringing in South Africa, a post he held for 20 years.
 He also worked to establish AFRING, a project to curate bird ringing data from the rest of Africa.
 He completed a PhD in 2005 on the primary moult patterns of southern African weavers using the SAFRING database and his own ringing records.